The Shape of Water: Plot

 In 1962, during the Cold War, Elisa Esposito works as a janitor in a secret government laboratory in Baltimore, Maryland.
 Found abandoned by the side of a river as an infant with scars on her neck, Elisa is mute and communicates through sign language.
 Her only friends are her closeted middle-aged neighbor Giles, an advertising illustrator, and her coworker Zelda.

 Colonel Richard Strickland has captured a creature from a South American river and taken it to the facility for study.
 Elisa discovers it is a humanoid amphibian, and bonds with the creature after visiting him in secret.
 Seeking an advantage in the Space Race, Strickland persuades General Frank Hoyt to vivisect the Amphibian Man to examine his respiratory system.
 Scientist Robert Hoffstetler, a Soviet spy, pleads with Strickland to keep him alive for further study, while being ordered by his handlers to kill the creature.

-Giles relucantly agrees to help Elisa free Amphibian Man after failing a work assignment and being rejected by a local restaurant manager.
+Giles reluctantly agrees to help Elisa free Amphibian Man after failing a work assignment and being rejected by a local restaurant manager whom he discovered was both racist and homophobic.
 Hoffstetler and Zelda also become involved in the plot and successfully get the Amphibian Man to Elisa's apartment.
 Elisa keeps him in her bathtub, planning to release him into a nearby canal when heavy rain allows access to the ocean.
 When Giles tries to stop the Amphibian Man from devouring one of his cats, his arm is slashed and the Amphibian Man flees.
 Elisa coaxes him back to her apartment and the creature touches Giles on his balding head and wounded arm.
 The next morning, Giles discovers his hair is regrowing and the wounds on his arm have healed.
 Elisa's infatuation with the Amphibian Man culminates in sexual intercourse.